 Plot: A pair of Lance Corporals serving in France during World War I are dispatched to deliver orders to a Colonel who is about to send 1,600 soldiers to be massacred in a German trap.

 Review: When reflecting on 1917 we cannot determine what the ultimate goal of the film-makers was.
-Option one is that they want to show how that the world wars are the closest modern man has come to creating hell on Earth, the second option being that they wanted to make a gorgeous looking film.
-Regardless of intent they do strongly succeed in achieving both, but it then leaves us asking if this is a movie that we enjoyed more for the emotional journey or the technical aspects.
+The first option is that they want to show how that the world wars were the closest modern man has come to creating hell on Earth, the second option being that they wanted to make a gorgeous looking film.
+Regardless of intent they strongly succeed in achieving both, but it then leaves us asking if this is a movie that we enjoyed more for the emotional journey or the technical aspects.

 Sam Mendes has always been a visually powerful director, framing his performers in interesting ways and using bold, bright colour to build his world.
 Pairing him up with the legendary director of photographer Roger Deakins results in an expectedly stunning looking piece of cinema.
 It is beautiful from start to finish and will have every critic and film student drooling (apologies to the ushers for the puddle in the cinema).